 - INVEST: Put half of the saved income into PPF/VPF/FD etc and other half into Index Mutual Fund or Index ETF (easy to open even on PayTM Money in half day)

 - CONGRATS: Relax and allow the money to grow till it becomes at least 400 times your monthly expenses.
 Hurrah!

 Personal Finance Calculators

-The personal fincance calculator has several userful sheets like
+The personal finance calculator has five sheets (Current Version 2.0)

-- Finance calculators for PPF, EMIs and general returns
+- Calcs: Finance calculators for PPF, EMIs and general returns

 - The PPF calculator is for the “Public Provident Fund” scheme of the Indian Government.
 You contribute every year for 15 years and get reasonably good rates (Better than FDs at least) for the money.
-The interest is also tax free (till 2022 at least).
+The interest is also tax free (as of 2023 at least).
 So you can enter how much you plan to save each year and because the interest keeps changing each year you have to enter it in the yellow cell for each year or just use something appox.

 - The EMI calculators come in 2 flavors, enter loan amount and the years to repay with interest and get EMI or enter what EMI you can pay with years and interest to get what loan you are bound to get.

 - To evaluate any investment the “Common Returns” calculator is useful.
 Just enter annual amount, interest and years and it will show how much you can get by the end.
 Useful to quickly check any investment including FDs, Stock or anything else for that matter.

 - The “Future value” is like Inflation calculator.
 So if you want to find how much your costs will become in future, you can check here by giving the current cost, inflation rate and years to find what it will become later.
 Useful for things like checking future college fees for your kids 🙂